 "We want to make sure we do the right thing to make sure little kids can look through their telescope," Shotwell said.
 "It's cool for them to see a Starlink.
 But they should be looking at Saturn, at the moon ... and not want to be interrupted."

 "The Starlink teams have worked closely with leading astronomers around the world to better understand the specifics of their observations and engineering changes we can make to reduce satellite brightness," the company website reads.

-We'll continue to cover Starlink's progress from a variety of angles here on CNET, so stay tuned.
-You should also be sure to read Eric Mack's excellent profile of Starlink -- among other issues, it takes a close look at the project's goals and challenges, as well as the implications for underserved internet consumers, and for astronomers concerned with light pollution obstructing views in the night sky.
+We'll continue to cover Starlink's progress from various angles here on CNET, so stay tuned.
+You should also keep track of Eric Mack's excellent work covering Starlink.
+Among other issues, he closely examines the project's goals and challenges and the implications for underserved internet consumers and astronomers concerned with light pollution obstructing views in the night sky.

-Beyond that, we expect to continue testing Starlink's network for ourselves throughout this year.
+Beyond that, we expect to continue testing Starlink's network for ourselves as it expands.
 When we know more about how the satellite service stacks up as an internet provider, we'll tell you all about it.